oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The Qwt library contains GUI Components and utility classes which are primarily useful for programs with a technical background.

-**URL**
+**More Information**

 https://qwt.sourceforge.net/